-- Any conviction or adjudication other than acquittal within the last five years which involved injury to a person or property, or violent criminal activity or other criminal activity that would threaten the health, safety, or right to peaceful enjoyment of the premises by other residents, or the site's employees, contractors, or agents.
+- 1. Any conviction or adjudication other than acquittal within the last five years which involved injury to a person or property, or violent criminal activity or other criminal activity that would threaten the health, safety, or right to peaceful enjoyment of the premises by other tenants, or the site's employees, contractors, or agents.
 Applicant must have successfully fulfilled terms of the sentence, including those of Probation.
-Activities within the last five years include, but are not limited to: - 2 or more offenses in the past 3 years involving Domestic Violence; - Passing 2 or more Bad Checks in the past 24 months; - 1 or more assault offenses in the past 24 months; - 2 or more Battery offenses in the past 3 years; - 1 or more offenses involving theft including Breaking & Entering in the past 3 years; - Conviction of felony or repeated misdemeanors within the last five years. - 2.
-Owners must deny admission to housing for any household with a member determined to be illegally using a controlled substance including marijuana; any household in which any member is currently engaged in illegal use of drugs or for which management has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug interferes with the health, safety, and right to a peaceful enjoyment of the property by other residents.

-- 3. Owners will terminate tenancy of any household with a member who is illegally using marijuana or other illegal drugs whose use interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents. - 4.
+Activities, but are not limited to: - 2 or more offenses in the past 3 years involving Domestic Violence; - Passing 2 or more Bad Checks in the past 24 months; - 1 or more assault offenses in the past 24 months (the act of threatening bodily harm coupled with an apparent, present ability to cause the harm); - 2 or more Criminal Battery offenses in the past 3 years (any willful and unlawful use of force on the person of another that is unsolicited and unwarranted); - 1 or more offenses involving theft including Breaking & Entering in the past 3 years; - Conviction of felony or repeated misdemeanors within the last five years. - 2.
+Owners must deny admission to assisted housing for any household with a member determined to be illegally using a controlled substance including marijuana; any household in which any member is currently engaged in illegal use of drugs or for which management has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug interferes with the health, safety, and right to a peaceful enjoyment of the property by other tenants. - 3.
+Owners will terminate tenancy of any household with a member who is illegally using marijuana or other illegal drugs whose use interferes with the health, safety, or right to peaceful enjoyment of the premises by other tenants. - 4.
 Any conviction or adjudication other than acquittal, for any sexual offense. - 5.
 Any household member who is subject to a state sex offender lifetime registration requirement - 6.
 Any conviction or adjudication other than acquittal, which involved bodily harm to a child. - 7.
 Eviction for Drug Related Criminal Activity: If the applicant or any household member has been evicted in the last five years from federally assisted housing for drug related criminal activity, the application will be rejected.
-Note: The only two exceptions to this provision are as follows: (1) the evicted household member has successfully completed an approved, supervised drug rehabilitation program; or (2) circumstances leading to the eviction no longer exist (e.g., the household member no longer resides with the - 8.
-Alcohol Abuse: If a determination is made that the applicant or any household member's behavior, from abuse, or pattern of abuse of alcohol, interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents, the application will be rejected. - 9.
+Note: The only two exceptions to this provision are as follows: (1) the evicted household member has successfully completed an approved, supervised drug rehabilitation program; or (2) circumstances leading to the eviction no longer exist (e.g., the household member no longer resides with the applicant household.

+- 8. Alcohol Abuse: If a determination is made that the applicant or any household member's behavior, from abuse, or pattern of abuse of alcohol, interferes with the health, safety, or right to peaceful enjoyment of the premises by other tenants, the application will be rejected. - 9.
 Any conviction or adjudication other than acquittal, which involved first or second-degree murder. - 10.
 Management reserves the right to reject any application where any applicant's act which results in the person's tenancy constituting a threat to the health or safety of other individuals, result in substantial physical damage to the property of others, or interfere with the peaceful and quiet enjoyment of the premises. - Note: The term 'applicant' is inclusive of the applicant and all other household members.